-When I’m not designing, I offer therapeutic art and live music experiences that combine wisdom teachings from nature and around the world with ancient and modern meditative practices in order to inspire, empower and uplift others while promoting harmony and sustainability for planet Earth.
+When I’m not making art, creating handmade items for my Store, painting hubcaps or designing for creator-minded folks, I offer therapeutic art and live music experiences that combine wisdom teachings from nature and around the world with meditative practices to empower, uplift and inspire connection and personal growth.

 Music and mandala art came to me during the trauma of domestic violence, and helped me heal.
 It helped me process difficult emotions (like shame and blame), move past limiting beliefs, take back my power and move on to live a full life, free from abuse and control.